StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 What are the risks of day trading?

 Because day trading involves actively buying and selling stocks throughout the day using margin (borrowed capital), it is inherently risky.
 Like poker, losing streaks can lead traders to take undisciplined risks, magnifying losses.
 Some day trading software — for example, a trading journal — can help identify your strengths and weaknesses, provided you’re diligent in entering your trades.
-For more on that strategy, see the guide to best trading journals on our sister site, investor.com.
+For more on that strategy, see our guide to best trading journals.

 Is day trading still profitable?